 Some crystalline materials may have more than one crystal structure, a phenomenon known as polymorphism.
 Polymorphism is the occurrence of multiple crystalline forms of a material.
-According to Gibbs’ rules of phase equilibria, these unique crystalline phases are dependent on intensive variables such as pressure and temperature.
+According to Gibbs’ rules of phase equilibria, these unique crystalline phases depend on intensive variables such as pressure and temperature.
 Polymorphism is related to allotropy, which refers to chemical elements.
-That means, polymorphism is the more general term used for any crystalline material including alloys and chemical elements.
-Each polymorph is in fact a different thermodynamic solid state and crystal polymorphs of the same compound exhibit different physical properties, such as dissolution rate, shape (angles between facets and facet growth rates), melting point, etc. For this reason, polymorphism is of major importance in industrial manufacture of crystalline products.
+That means polymorphism is the more general term for any crystalline material, including alloys and chemical elements.
+Each polymorph is a different thermodynamic solid state, and crystal polymorphs of the same compound exhibit different physical properties, such as dissolution rate, shape (angles between facets and facet growth rates), melting point, etc. For this reason, polymorphism is of major importance in the industrial manufacture of crystalline products.

 One familiar example is found in carbon.
-Graphite (a soft, black, flaky solid, a moderate electrical conductor) is the stable polymorph at ambient conditions, whereas diamond (an extremely hard, transparent crystal, with the carbon atoms arranged in a tetrahedral lattice.
+Graphite (a soft, black, flaky solid, a moderate electrical conductor) is the stable polymorph under ambient conditions, whereas diamond (an extremely hard, transparent crystal with carbon atoms arranged in a tetrahedral lattice.
 A poor electrical conductor.
 An excellent thermal conductor.) is formed at extremely high pressures.

 Also, pure iron has a BCC crystal structure at room temperature, which changes to FCC iron at 913 °C. Zirconium is HCP (alpha) up to 863°C, where it transforms to the BCC (beta, zirconium) form.
-Problem is that these phase transitions make this material very brittle.
+The problem is that these phase transitions make this material very brittle.